-This portfolio of climate-informed conservation practices describes innovations in support of adapting wildlife and ecosystems to climate impacts.
 The projects are discussed in terms of how they have modified the “what, where, when, and why” of climate conservation practices.
-Here is how these terms are described and reflected in the case studies:
+Contextually, these terms are reflected in the case studies in the following manner:

 - North River of Vermont and New Hampshire: Super-sizing stream restoration actions to increase their effectiveness during bigger floods

 - Bottomland forests in Illinois and Indiana: Altering restoration planting mixes to foster species expected to thrive under future conditions

 - Pacific walrus haul-outs in coastal Alaska: Taking new actions to address changing wildlife behavior

 - Forest habitat for native birds in Hawaii: Working upslope from current protected areas to connect to climate refugia

 - Sagebrush steppe ecosystems in Colorado: Locating restoration projects in areas projected to be suitable in the future

 - Mountain streams in Montana: Prioritizing stream restoration in basins that are more likely to sustain late season flows